SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

 * GNU make
   * Windows: Installation via [chocolatey](https://community.chocolatey.org/packages/make) or via [winget](https://winget.run/pkg/GnuWin32/Make)
   * MacOS: Installation via [homebrew](https://formulae.brew.sh/formula/make)
   * Linux: Installation via corresponding package manager (e.g. `sudo apt-get install make` for Debian-based distributions)

-The sample is validated on [Docker Desktop](https://www.docker.com/products/docker-desktop) for building the containers.
-While other alternatives like [podman]() mights also work, we did not validate it.
+The sample in this repository is validated with [Docker Desktop](https://www.docker.com/products/docker-desktop) for building the containers.
+While other alternatives like [podman](https://podman.io/) mights also work, we did not validate it.
-In addition we assume [Docker Hub](https://hub.docker.com/) as container registry.
+In addition we assume that [Docker Hub](https://hub.docker.com/) is used as container registry.

->> Be aware of the licensing model of Docker that changed concerning the usage in enterprises.
+>> ⚠ Be aware of the licensing model of Docker that changed concerning the usage in enterprises.
 For details see the [official announcement](https://www.docker.com/blog/updating-product-subscriptions/)

 ## Scenario

 ### Business Part

-The Use-case is that we want to develop a wishlist service (e.g. for Christmas, birthdays etc.).
+We want to develop a *wishlist service* (e.g. for Christmas, birthdays etc.).
 So anybody should be able to place three wishes (yes only three) on a wishlist.
-The services should offer endpoints to get a list of wishes on the list as well as place a wishes on the list.
+The services should offer endpoints to get a list of wishes already on the list as well as be able to place wishes to the list.
 In addition, there should be a management endpoint that allows to delete all wishes from the list (yes that's for you you naughty folks out there).

-As a cross-functional requirement we do not want to rely on a specific state store, but want to be free to exchange this at any point in time.
+To implement this we want to use a state store, but as a cross-functional requirement we do not want to rely on a specific state store.
+We want to be able to exchange this at any point in time.
 On the other hand we want to make the life of the developer as easy as possible when it comes to the consumption of the state store.
-Even when the concrete state store services changes there should be no need to change the implementation of the services.
+Even when the concrete state store service changes there should be no need to change the implementation.

 ### Technical Part

-Technically of course we deploy the solution to Kyma 2.0.
+Technically of course we deploy the solution to Kyma 2.0 and attach a state store like Redis.

 To fulfill the cross-functional requirement we will use Dapr and its [state handling building block](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/).
-The installation of [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) is possible with Kyma 2.0 and we will use this new degree-of-freedom to make use of Dapr in the Kyma cluster.
-However, as Kyma represents an opinionated stack and already comes with some components, there are some points to consider when setiing things up that we will cover in the following sections.
+The installation of [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) is possible with Kyma 2.0 and we will use this new degree-of-freedom to make use of *Dapr* in the Kyma cluster.

+However, as Kyma represents an opinionated stack and already comes with some components, there are some points to consider when setting things up that we will cover in the following sections.

 >>🔎 **Observation** - For the state store we use a deployment of Redis into the Kyma Cluster.
-This is not a production-grade setup, but for the sake of this sample this approach is okay.
+This is not a production-grade setup, but for the sake of this sample we assume this approach as okay.

 ## Setup of Dapr in Kyma 2.0

-In general there are two ways to deploy Dapr to a Kuberenets cluster:
+In general there are two ways to deploy Dapr to a Kubernetes cluster:

 * Using the [Dapr CLI](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/#install-with-dapr-cli)
 * Using [helm](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/#install-with-helm-advanced)

 We will use the `helm` option.
-Before starting the installation we must consider that [Istio](https://istio.io/) is running as service mesh in the Kyma environment.
+Before we start the installation we must consider that [Istio](https://istio.io/) is running as service mesh in Kyma.
 This means that:

 * Sidecar containers are injected by Istio in any namespace as default setup.
 * Istio is taking care about securing communication via mTLS.

 While the first aspect can potentially cause conflicts with any new custom resource, the second one is a functional overlap with Dapr's [service invocation](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/service-invocation-overview/) component.
-In order to have a conflict-free installation both points must be deactivated, namely no sidecar injection into the core Dapr components and no mTLS setup on Dapr side.
+In order to have a conflict-free installation both points must be handled, namely:

+* no sidecar injection into the core Dapr components
+* no mTLS setup on Dapr side

 Let's do that.

-1. Create a dedicated custom namespace for the installation of Dapr, we go for `dapr-system`:
+1. Create a dedicated custom namespace for the installation of Dapr.
+We go for `dapr-system`:

    ```shell
    kubectl create ns dapr-system
    ```

 2. Deactivate the sidecar container injection into the `dapr-system` namespace.
-This can be achieved by labeling the namespace with `istio-injection=disabled`:
+We achieve this by labeling the namespace with `istio-injection=disabled`:

    ```shell
    kubectl label namespace dapr-system istio-injection=disabled